Nowhere to turn: only a quarter of women seeking refuge find it

 Worryingly, until now this has meant they have been able to cross-examine their victims on the witness stand – a practise banned in criminal law, but not yet in civil disputes over family matters.
 It was encouraging that before the election the government promised to ban this – we’re still waiting to see action on that promise though.

-If you are or have been a victim of domestic violence, don’t suffer in silence.
+If you are or have been a victim of domestic abuse, don’t suffer in silence.
 To discuss your legal options for protecting yourself from domestic abuse with an expert family solicitor in Bristol, call 0117 325 2929 or complete our online enquiry form.